cloudmesh-community/fa18-523-60/paper/paper.md

 > "sums over all of the emitted values for a given key"
 > [@www-mongo-aggregation].

-The last step in the Map/Redce process it to call the *map_reduce()* function and iterate over the results [@www-mongo-aggregation].
+The last step in the Map/Reduce process it to call the *map_reduce()* function and iterate over the results [@www-mongo-aggregation].
 The Map/Reduce operation provides result data in a collection or returns results in-line.
-One can perform subsequent Map/Reduce operations with the same input collection if the output of the same is written to a collection [@www-docs.map-reduce].
-The Map/Reduce operation that produces results in a in-line form must provide results with in the BSON document size limit.
+One can perform subsequent operations with the same input collection if the output of the same is written to a collection [@www-docs.map-reduce].
+An operation that produces results in a in-line form must provide results with in the BSON document size limit.
 The current limit for a BSON document is 16 MB.
 These types of operations are not supported by views [@www-docs.map-reduce].
-The PyMongo’s API supports all features of the MongoDB’s Map/Reduce engine [@www-api.map-reduce].
+The PyMongo's API supports all features of the MongoDB's Map/Reduce engine [@www-api.map-reduce].
 Moreover, Map/Reduce has the ability to get more detailed results by passing *full_response=True* argument to the *map_reduce()* function [@www-api.map-reduce].